sam-obembe/Chirp/chirp-front-end/README.md

 ### 2. **Chirp feed**
 **Inputs**
-* chirps : accepts an array of chirps as an input and passes that to the chirpFeed field.
+* `chirps` : accepts an array of chirps as an input and passes that to the chirpFeed field.

 ### 3. **Chirp tile**
 **Inputs**
-* chirpData: accepts chirp data and stores it in the "chirp" field.
+* `chirpData`: accepts chirp data and stores it in the `chirp` field.
+* `chirpPoster`: accepts data on the user that posted the chirp and stores it in the `poster` field.
 ### 4. **Login form**
 **Outputs**
 * loginCredentials: